-- 1. Eliminate unlawful discrimination, harassment, victimisation - 2.
-Advance equality of opportunity between people who share a protected characteristic and people who do not share it - 3.
-Foster good relations between people who share a protected characteristic and people who do not share
+- 1. Eliminate discrimination, harassment, victimisation - 2.
+Promote equality of opportunity for everyone - 3.
+Encourage good relations between people of different backgrounds

 These are called the three aims of the public sector duty.

 These aims are supported by specific duties intended to improve performance on the general duty.
 These specific duties require us to publish our equality objectives at least every four years and equality data annually to show: